FiwareTIConsoft/fiware-metaware/README.md

 The full Javadoc of Metaware is available in [this folder](https://github.com/FiwareTIConsoft/fiware-metaware/tree/master/docs/javadocs) of the repository.
 Each folder refers to a specific "layer" of Metaware.

+##Docker
+A Dockerfile of Metaware is available in this repository (folder `docker`), this means that

 ### Docker instructions
-1. sudo docker pull mongo -> download the official mongodb image from dockerhub
+The following are instructions to run the "Dockerized" Metaware; please refer to the related section of the [Installation and Administration Manual](installation_and_administration_manual.md#Docker)
+1. `docker pull mongo`
-2. sudo docker run -d -p 27017:27017 --name mongodb mongo -> run mongodb docker container
+2. `docker run -d -p 27017:27017 --name mongodb mongo`
-3. cd <githubrepo>/docker -> move to dockerfile folder
+3. `cd fiware-metaware/docker`
-4. sudo docker build -t metaware/tomcat . -> build the dockerfile
+4. `docker build -t metaware/tomcat .`
-5. sudo docker run --name tomcat --link mongodb:mongodb -p 8080:8080 metaware/tomcat -> start tomcat
+5. `docker run --name tomcat --link mongodb:mongodb -p 8080:8080 metaware/tomcat`
-6. manual insert admin user in mongodb